Donaim/proviral-pres1/slides.md

 - Following this, **MiCall** takes over.
 It find the digital data outputs of MiSeq, and conducts initial data analysis, transforming the sequenced data into structured information.

 - This culminates in the **Output Generation** phase, where files such as `contigs.csv` are produced.
-These files are critical as they serve as key inputs to the Proviral Pipeline, enabling the subsequent stages of our analysis.

 -->